Schools of Buddhism: Esoteric schools

-Esoteric Buddhism, also known as Vajrayāna, Mantrayāna, Tantrayāna, Secret Mantra, and Tantric Buddhism is often placed in a separate category by scholars due to its unique tantric features and elements.
+Esoteric Buddhism, also known as Vajrayāna, Mantrayāna, Tantrayāna, Secret Mantra, and Tantric Buddhism is often placed in a separate category by scholars due to its unique tantric features and elements (instead of being grouped as part of Mahayana school).
 Esoteric Buddhism arose and developed in medieval India among esoteric adepts known as Mahāsiddhas.
 Esoteric Buddhism maintains its own set of texts alongside the classic scriptures, these esoteric works are known as the Buddhist Tantras.
 It includes practices that make use of mantras, dharanis, mudras, mandalas and the visualization of deities and Buddhas.